testsigmahq/testsigma-tutorials/src/pages/tutorials/addons/how-create-addons-test-data-generators.md

 ---
 ---

 Data generators are very useful utilities to automate scenarios that require several test data values & inputs.
-In this tutorial we show you how to create a data generator add-on in Testsigma
+In this tutorial we show you how to create a data generator add-on in Testsigma.

 ---